Tomiogunsan/Tomiogunsan/README.md

 - 👋 Hi, I’m Tomi
-- 👀 A front-end developer
+- 👀 A Frontend Engineer
 - 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me tomiafolayan@gmail.com